lydiahjpark/CPSC354_HW3/README.md

 - event-driven and reactive models: event loops and reactive programming provides high-level abstractions for handling asynchronous event and data streams
 - Software transaction memory: offers lock-free concurrency by using memory transactions to manage shared state, particularly influencing functional languages.

+I thought this response offered a clear and concise overview of key concurrency models, highlighting their influence on language paradigms and performance strategies.
+It could benefit from mentioning how these models balance complexity and scalability in modern systems, especially as parallel computing becomes more prominent.

 # Influence of Language Design and Software security
 ## Question
 How do programming languages contribute to the security of software systems?